openclosed-dev/cellmate/README.md

 Cellmate is a collection of PowerShell cmdlets for processing Excel workbooks.

 ## Prerequisite
-* PowerShell 5.1 or higher
+* Windows PowerShell 5.1
-* .NET Framework 4.7 or higher
+* .NET Framework 4.8
 * Microsoft Excel

+Note that PowerShell 6 and .NET Core are not supported by this PowerShell module.

 ## How to Install